Construction cost$6 million

 For over a century, Vancouver’s waterfront was an inaccessible industrial site, segmented from downtown and the public.
-The property sold in 2008 and a few years later LRS joined the design team to transform the dilapidated strip of land into a landmark gateway to the Pacific Northwest.
+LRS joined the Gramor development team to transform the strip of land into a landmark gateway to the Pacific Northwest.

-A contemporary, modernist interpretation of yacht design, this building mirrors the angular edges of the pier.
+A contemporary, modernist interpretation of yacht design, Block 9 mirrors the angular edges of the pier.
 Water-colored glass lines the riverside walls of the building.
-Rich bamboo cladding brings warmth to the space, playing off the natural materials in the nearby park but is also reminiscent of a ship at sea.
+Rich, sustainable bamboo cladding brings warmth to the space, playing off the natural materials in the nearby park but is also reminiscent of a ship at sea.
 This two-story building houses Wildfin American Grill and provides diners with unmatched views.

-The design of block 12 was intended to complement block 9 by taking the form of a modern boathouse.
+The design of Block 12 was intended to complement Block 9 by taking the form of a modern boathouse.
 Simple lines, crisp finishes, and reflective glass encourage interaction between the structure and water.
-Twigs Bistro, another flagship restaurant for the development, anchors the space and provides and indoor / outdoor restaurant experience.
+Twigs Bisto, another flagship restaurant for the development, anchors the space and provides an indoor / outdoor restaurant experience.

 Basalt was incorporated into the building façade and relates to the riverwalk, which is paved with basalt quarried nearby.
 Zinc panel cladding, which has been used in buildings for centuries, is also a feature of the buildings and speaks to the expected longevity and timelessness of the project.